Version 18 (2023-03-30)¶

 unitsattribute from parameters that are not numbers.

-GCN has now begun publicly broadcasting sample LIGO/Virgo GCN Notices.
+GCN has now begun publicly broadcasting sample LIGO/Virgo/KAGRA GCN Notices.
 Updated the sample code accordingly with instructions for receiving live sample notices.

 Version 1 (2018-11-27)¶